grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 # Worklog

-Working on db-job.spec testing...
+Working on job-db-failed and .spec
-Need to test job complete data and fail/retry
+Need to test job data and fail/retry